vivianschu/blue/_members/vivian-chu.md

   email: vivian.chu@mail.utoronto.ca
 ---

 Vivian obtained her Honours Bachelor of Science at the University of Waterloo in Molecular Genetics and Bioinformatics.
 She is currently a PhD student in the Department of Medical Biophysics, co-supervised by Dr. Bo Wang.
-She is interested in multi-omics integration and artificial intelligence for cancer.
+She is interested in applying deep learning algorithms to improve RNA therapeutic development and multi-omic integration to decipher cancer etiology.